pairwise-alignment/pa-bench/README.md

   removes the cache.

 **Output**

+Output is written to a `json` file, and also written to a cache that can be reused across experiments.

 - **Runtime** of processing input pairs, excluding startup and file io time.
 - **Maximum memory usage** (max rss), excluding the memory usage of the input data.